apify/apify-docs/sources/academy/platform/getting_started/apify_api.md

 ## Next up {#next}

-[Next up](./apify_client.md), we'll be learning about how to use Apify's JavaScript and Python clients to easily interact with the API right within our code.
+[Next up](./apify_client.md), we'll be learning about how to use Apify's JavaScript and Python clients to interact with the API right within our code.

 <!-- Note: From the previous version of this lesson, some now unused but useful images still remain.